Jama Pass: an Andean road from Chile to Argentina

-The Paso de Jama is an international high mountain pass at an elevation of 4.320m (14,120ft) above the sea level, located in the Andes between Chile and Argentina.
+Paso de Jama is an international high mountain pass at an elevation of 4.283m (14,051ft) above the sea level, located on the border of Chile and Argentina.
 It is the northernmost road border crossing between the two countries.
-It's one of the highest roads of the country.

 Where is Jama Pass?

 Set high in the Andes, the pass links the city of Jujuy in Argentina with San Pedro de Atacama in Chile.
 It is used by truck traffic between northern Argentina and Paraguay and the ports of northern Chile.
 This pass is permanently enabled for all types of vehicles.
 It is open throughout the year, although occasionally closed by snow.
 This pass has close access to the landmark that links Chile, Bolivia, and Argentina, and about 160 kilometers (100 miles) from its border in Chile, after passing through sectors of the Los Flamencos National Reserve, is the town San Pedro de Atacama.